 Over the last twenty years, Balaji has worked with leading media and entertainment companies leading their digital initiatives, has held global roles as a GM, SVP of Product and Consumer Experience at both private and public companies; and has previously worked at CTP, Scient, NCR, Delivery Agent, and Nike and was instrumental in helping launch Hotwire.com and Sephora.com among others.

 He is a startup junkie, has been a founding member of several companies, is an angel investor, and guided the creation of Turner’s Media Camp to help media oriented startups accelerate what entertainment will look like in 20 years.

 Balaji earned a Bachelor of Science degree in Life Sciences from Massachusetts Institute of Technology, and works/lives in both San Francisco, CA, and Atlanta, GA.

-In between stints at Apple he co-founded a startup and worked for a boutique venture capital firm.
-Since leaving Apple in 2009 he has had the privilege of being an investor, advisor, and board member to many angel and venture-backed startups.
+In between the stints at Apple he co-founded a startup and worked for a boutique venture capital firm.
+Since leaving Apple in 2009 he has also had the privilege of being an investor, advisor, and board member to many angel and venture-backed startups.

 David has a BS in Math and Computer Science and holds three patents.

 Ethan is an Executive Director at Warner Bros. within the Warner Bros.
 Technical Operations division and leads Technology and Business Strategy within the Worldwide Corporate Anti-Piracy group.
 Ethan spearheads several internal- and external-facing innovation initiatives within Warner Bros., focusing on ways to fast-track new and disruptive business models and technologies to prototyping and implementation.